 Isagenix is an Arizona based supplement company which was founded in 2002.
 Using the network marketing model, Isagenix has grown into an international company.
 Isagenix has over 200,000 associates in 13 countries in their multi-level marketing system.

 If you've heard of Isagenix, then it's very likely that you've been invited to look at 'the opportunity' of becoming a member of the Isagenix network marketing team.
 Here at Finance Guy, we believe that you can't make money with network marketing.
-The thing we want to find out in this review, is can you make money with Isagenix
+In this full review of Isagenix, we’ll give them the chance to prove us wrong.
+We want to find out if this is a real money making opportunity, or just another MLM

 What Does Isagenix Do